Skip to content

 2002

 The Club teamed up with The New Orleans Investment Conference to sponsor one of the country’s largest annual financial conferences.
 OC Advisory Panelists shared the spotlight with John Stossel, Sir John Templeton, Barbara Bush and Milton Friedman.
-The more aggressive trading services become very popular with members.
-The Oxford Club held its 2nd Annual Investment University Seminar in Delray Beach, Florida.
-(Technology update: Now the conference recordings are available by CD).
-New online media start to seek out our experts: WSJ.com interviews Steve Sjuggerud, and Forbes.com interviews Alex Green.
-Julia formed a new in-house VIP Trading Services support team headed by Steve Mcdonald that is comprised of former brokers to answer members’ questions about option trading and other more sophisticated investment strategies (1-888-570-9830).
-Steven King joined the Club as head of our World Financial Seminars/Tours and the annual Investment U conference.
+The more aggressive trading services became very popular with Members.
+The Oxford Club held its 2nd Annual Investment University Conference in Delray Beach, Fla.
+(Technology Update: Now the conference recordings were made available by CD.)
+New online media started to seek out our experts: WSJ.com interviewed Steve Sjuggerud and Forbes.com interviewed Alex Green.
+Julia formed a new in-house VIP Trading Services support team headed by Steve McDonald.
+The team was comprised of former brokers to answer Members’ questions about option trading and other more sophisticated investment strategies (1.888.570.9830).
+Steven King joined the Club as Event Director and head of our World Financial Seminars, Wealth Cruises and the annual Investment U Conference.

 2003